Rodney Gould

-Rodney Gould (born 10 March 1943 in Banbury) is a British former Grand Prix motorcycle road racer and UK short circuit specialist.
+Rodney Gould (10 March 1943 – 16 April 2024) was a British Grand Prix motorcycle road racer and UK short circuit specialist.

 Gould began racing in 1961 and made his first Isle of Man TT appearance in 1967.
 He rode a variety of machines including Manx Nortons and two-stroke Bultacos for the smaller classes, and was supported by UK Aermacchi concessionaire Syd Lawton from 1966, before turning to Yamaha TD2s and TR2s.

-He won the 1970 FIM 250cc world championship on a Yamaha.
+Gould won the 1970 FIM 250cc world championship on a Yamaha.
 After finishing third in the 250 class and fourth in the 500 class in 1972, Gould retired from competition and took a position as Yamaha's European racing manager.